Police contacts with deaf subjects: Tips and resources to keep everyone safe

 “Sometimes it’s OK to just issue a citation with no interpreter present, but anything more than that, police need to provide an interpreter,” Weber told PoliceOne.

 Weber said that because most police departments don’t have an interpreter available in house, they can contact a company – such as hers – that provides interpreter services 24 hours a day.

 Weber also cautioned against using a deaf person’s companion or family member as an interpreter.

 “You might think this is obvious and OK, but it’s not,” she said.
 “The emotional connection between the two may impede accuracy and full disclosure in a conversation.
 Get an interpreter instead.”

-- You should find an area that’s well-lit and where there’s not very much noise before you begin speaking.
+- Find an area that’s well-lit and where there’s not very much noise before you begin speaking.

-- You want to make sure you have a deaf or hard-of-hearing person’s attention before you begin speaking by offering a light tap on the shoulder or a wave of a hand.
+- Make sure you have a deaf or hard-of-hearing person’s attention before you begin speaking by offering a light tap on the shoulder or a wave of a hand.

 - Make sure only one person speaks at a time.

 - Don’t chew gum or cover your mouth when speaking.